By Alan G. Orlowsky, J.D., C.P.A.

 One advantage to selling inherited real estate that has appreciated in value is that you enjoy a step-up in basis, so you’ll pay no capital gains tax.
 (The same advantage does not apply to real estate that you receive as a gift.)

 If you receive interest in a business, check to see if you are obligated by a buy-sell agreement to sell the interest back to the corporation or to the other partners.

 Before you spend or invest the inherited funds, it’s usually a good idea to pay off your creditors, especially high-interest credit card debt.
 Retiring low-interest debt, such as a low-interest mortgage loan, isn’t always the best thing to do, so consult with your financial adviser.

 When your net worth suddenly increases, one of your priorities should be to review – and possibly revise – your estate plan.
-This is especially important if your windfall places your net worth above the Illinois estate tax exclusion, which in 2019 is be $4 million.
+This is especially important if your windfall places your net worth above the Illinois estate tax exclusion, which in 2019 is $4 million.
 If you leapfrog past that exclusion amount, you’ll want to establish one or more trusts to hold assets outside of your estate for estate tax purposes (and to avoid probate).

 Having a lot more money to work with might change your mind about who you want to include in your will, who to name as beneficiaries of your trusts, and possibly who to appoint as trustees.
 For a large estate, it is advisable to name an institutional trustee to manage diverse trust assets, especially if one or more beneficiaries are minor children, are disabled, or have special needs.